outseta/outseta-server-side-demos/README.md

 2. Locate the **Add API Key** button to generate a new API Key and Secret
 3. Add the API Key and Secret to your `.env` file

+> **⚠️ Important Security Note**: These API credentials should only be used in secure server-side environments.
+Never expose your API Key and Secret in client-side code or public repositories, as this could compromise your account security.

 ## 🛠️ Development

 ### Project Structure